jcholewa/Northcoders-News-back-end/README.md

 Open the project in a text editor.

-Within the project, you will need to install the following [npm](https://www.npmjs.com/) packages:
+Within the project, the following [npm](https://www.npmjs.com/) packages are required:
   * nodemon
   * express
   * mongoose